 OneVPN falls in the latter category.

-Yes, they technically have a ‘knoweldgebase.’
+Yes, they technically have a ‘knowledgebase.’
 Except it’s the opposite of helpful.
 More like, no-knowledgebase.
 (Zing!)

 Not the end of the world if support could help us out.
 Except they apparently can’t.

-We had to sent two reminder emails just to get a simple response.
+We waited two hours and had nobody respond on live chat.
+We had to send two reminder emails just to get a simple response.
 And then it was as if they dashed of the reply in like ten seconds.

 They even apologized for it.

 So you can’t really find answers on their website.
 And you also can’t get answers from their support department.

 2. Outside ‘Eyes’ Security Agreements, But Controlled by China